nalamchaitanya/nalamchaitanya.github.io/index.md

 ![Profile](/images/Profile.jpg){:width="35%",:height="35%"}

 I am currently a PhD student at University of Michigan, Ann Arbor.
-I am fortunate to be advised by Thatchaphol Saranurak, Seth Pettie.
+I am fortunate to be advised by Thatchaphol Saranurak.
 I gratuated with Masters from Rutgers University, New Brunswick where I was advised by Sepehr Assadi.
 I completed my undergrad from Indian Institute of Technology, Madras where I was advised by Pandu Rangan Chandrasekaran.
 I am grateful to all my teachers because of whom I am in this position today.

-My research interests are Graph Algorithms and Sublinear Algorithms.
+My research interests are Graph Algorithms mainly Cut and Connectivity related problems.

 <!-- Contact: nalamsai at umich dot edu -->
 <!-- --- -->